 During sophomore year, BFA candidates take two further core courses in the humanities and social sciences and either two art history electives or one art history elective and a science course.

-Throughout the last two years, students complete their remaining general academic studies requirements and general academic studies electives.
+Throughout the last two years, students complete their remaining general academic studies requirements, art history electives, and general academic studies electives.